 Properties that already have reliable year round septic and the current use is the highest and best use should not have any change in value.
 The seasonal camps that currently cannot be converted to year round because of the inability to comply with current septic rules will see an increase in property value if a conversion to year round is made.
 The conversion does not occur automatically with the construction of sewers.
 This process must be initiated by the property owner at their discretion.
 Vacant parcels or properties that have the zoning density to be subdivided but cannot because of the inability to comply with current septic rules may also see an increase in property value.
 For the situations described where an increase in value may occur, there are too many variables from property to property to provide any specific increased amounts.

-In December of 2018, or possibly January of 2019, the Colchester Selectboard will decide whether to advance this project to the voters at Town Meeting in March of 2019.
+In January of 2019, the Colchester Selectboard approved the advancement of this project to the voters at Town Meeting in March of 2019.
 In order for the project to proceed, the voters of Colchester will need to approve the project.

 Barring any unforeseen complications, construction of the project would begin in the spring of 2020 and be completed in the fall of 2021.

 mm.
 Are there other concerns with water quality in Malletts Bay, and what is being done about them?